cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 </div>

 Next.js is a React based JavaScript framework for building static and server-side rendered (SSR) applications.
-I was looking to build a static site to make use of performance enhancements and cheap and fast web hosting so it seemed like a sensible choice.
+I was looking to build a static site to benefit from performance optimisations and use cheap and fast web hosting, so it seemed like a sensible choice.

 It also had the following in its favour:

 -   It supports TypeScript out-of-the-box.
-From memory, this required little to no initial effort other than supplying a flag when using the Create CLI.
-I'm a big fan of TypeScript, more so in the last 6 months where I have been able to use it extensively.
-Once accustomed to writing in a typed fashion, it requires minimal development overhead and produces far more readable code which noticeably suffers from fewer bugs (like passing the wrong type to a third-party library).
+From memory, this required little to no initial effort other than supplying a flag when using the [Create Next App CLI][nextjs-create-app-url].
+I'm a big fan of TypeScript, more so in the last six months where I have been able to use it extensively.
+Once accustomed to writing in a typed fashion, it results in little development overhead but produces far more readable code which noticeably suffers from fewer bugs (like passing the wrong type to a third-party library).
--   It is a suitable alternative Framework to Gatsby which I'm already familiar with and a big fan of.
+-   It is a suitable alternative Framework to [GatsbyJS][gatsbyjs-url] which I'm already familiar with and a big fan of.
 I was keen to try an alternative to see how it compared.
--   Much like Gatsby, it has nice things like route pre-fetching and image optimisation which contribute to a much better user experience when navigating around the app.
+-   Much like GatsbyJS, it has nice things like route pre-fetching and image optimisation which contribute to a much better user experience when navigating around the app.
--   And finally - built-in support for API routes.
+-   And finally - Next.js has built-in support for creating back-end API routes in Node.js.
 This proved to be very useful when integrating with the Auth0 library, which I'll come onto next.

 ## Auth0